Targeted Function Balancing: Introduction

 To outline, Section~\ref{sec:background} details notation and assumptions, and reviews reproducing kernel Hilbert spaces, which appear throughout, and Section~\ref{sec:motivation} expands on the motivation for TFB.
-Section~\ref{sec:tfb} introduces TFB (and TFI), demonstrates its merits through simulation, and details its uncertainty estimates.
+Section~\ref{sec:tfb} introduces TFB (and TFI), demonstrates its merits through simulation and in an application to the 2016 American Causal Inference Conference challenge data (\citealp{dorie2019automated}).
 Section~\ref{sec:tfb} also illuminates the connection between TFB and augmented estimation.
-Finally, Section~\ref{subsec:nsw} applies TFB to the National Supported Work Demonstration \citep{lalonde1986evaluating} data, and Section~\ref{sec:conclusion} concludes.
-Further, the main text frames TFB as an estimator of the average treatment effect on the treated, but Appendix~\ref{app:ate_atc} extends it to other estimands.
+Section~\ref{sec:applications} then applies TFB to the National Supported Work Demonstration \citep{lalonde1986evaluating} data, and Section~\ref{sec:conclusion} concludes.